 While the District Enrollment Management Committee (EM) was effective in producing a vetted draft plan, the committee had difficulty finding purpose in an ongoing manner and thus the decision was made to integrate this committee into the DAASSC committee.
 The agreed upon idea was to have regular updates and data driven discussions on enrollment and status of achievement towards targets.
 The colleges formed committees or utilized existing committees to write or update their individual up-to-date Plans.
-Each Plan has been approved by their respective participatory governance committees (March-April, 2019): COA Enrollment Management Plan, Merritt College Enrollment Management Plan, Merritt College Enrollment Management Plan and Laney College Enrollment Management Plan so that this plan was integrated from the colleges up.
+Each Plan has been approved by their respective participatory governance committees (March-April, 2019): COA Enrollment Management Plan, Berkeley City College Enrollment Management Plan, Merritt College Enrollment Management Plan.
+These were then used as the bases of the District Strategic Enrollment Management Plan so that this plan was integrated from the colleges up.

-Responsible Leads: Responsible Leads: VCAA, VCSS, VPIs, VPSS, College Presidents
+Responsible Leads: VCAA, VCSS, VPIs, VPSS, College Presidents